zainamin22/online-store-springboot-angular/README.md

     2. Run 'npm install'.
     4. Run 'npm start'.
 Application will open up in a browser.

-- **Frontend Url:**
+### Frontend Url
-  - Angular application will run on default Port(4200).
-So, Application can be accessed using: 'http://localhost:4200/'
+Angular application will run on default Port(4200).
+So, application can be accessed using: 'http://localhost:4200/'